Congratulations! You’re succeeding, and need to hire help! Wait…what?

 How Hiring Impacts a Business

-There are many factors to take into account when hiring employees for your business.
+There are many factors to take into account when hiring employees for your small business.

 Let’s have a look at some of these challenges: